$\mathbb{Z}_2$ Universality of the Mott Transition

 these two operators are interchanged, indicating a degeneracy.
 This fails if $\mathbb{Z}_2$ is broken, resulting in the electron operator splinters into a lower and upper branch.
 This is Mott's mechanism, laying plain that $\mathbb{Z}_2$ or the Ising universality class undergirds the Mott transition without invoking double occupancy as the order parameter.

 We develop this idea further and show that rather than double occupancy (see Appendix), it is the compressibility that exhibits a discontinuity across the Mott transition.
 We construct the Widom line\cite{stanley,dobro,tremblay} and show that it exhibits universality regardless of the locality of the underlying model, that is, real or momentum space.
 Hence, Mott physics can be classified via the universality of a second-order critical endpoint.
 By interpolating between $n_{p\uparrow}n_{p\downarrow}$ and the full Hubbard interaction simply by including momentum mixing\cite{twisted}, we find a universal trend in the compressibility, independent of the underlying interaction.
+Our work complements prior high-temperature ($T>0.5t)$ compressibilities on the Hubbard model\cite{trivedi,trivedi2}.

 We begin with the Hubbard model, which we write in momentum space

 where $\xi_k=\epsilon_k-\mu$.
 The local-in momentum space Hatsugai-Kohmoto (HK)\cite{hk} model truncates the interaction to just a single momentum